giacomopj/py-package-template/README.rst

 This is a template repository for Python packages.

+It integrates a toolchain to implement a few best practices:

+- The project has its own virtual environment with specific dependencies fixed with *Poetry*
+- The project uses a local Python version fixed with *pyenv*
+- The code is linted with *Flake8*
+- The code formatting is enforced with *Black*
+- The code is unit-tested with *pytest*
+- The code static-type safety is ensured with *MyPy*
+- All code checks are run on every git commit
+- The project IDE is *VC Code* pre-configured for the toolchain

-The goal is to have a Python development ecosystem that following best practices:
+The goal is to encapsulate a Python ecosystem that encourages test-driven development with uniform style while minimizing bugs.

-- is modern
-- test-driven
-- enforces
-- commit-safe
-- pre-configuration for VS Code

 Requirements
 ============

-- Install *pyenv* (Python version manager)
+- Install pyenv
 - Install one or more stable versions of Python with pyenv
-- Install *Poetry* (Python dependency manager)
+- Install Poetry
-- Install *VS Code* (IDE)
+- Install VS Code
 - Install Pylance extension inside VS Code

 Setup